microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/styling_elements.md

 }
 ```

-## border-radius
+## Border-radius

-This property allows the corners of your border to be given a rounded appearance.
-The values can be set using `px` or `%`.
+This property allows the corners of your border to have a rounded appearance.
+The values can be set using `px` or `%`:

 ``` css
 button {